 There are 14 operating MRI machines; nine of which are located in the Gaza Strip and five in the West Bank (see Table 11).
 Four of these machines are operated by the MoH, six by NGOs and four by the private sector.
 In the West Bank, MRI services in the governmental sector is provided in Ramallah Hospital serving the population of the middle and northern West Bank, while Palestinians in the south of the West Bank are served by Hebron Governmental Hospital.
-So it is estimated that two MRIs serve the whole population the West Bank, creating a great load on this service.
-As such one of the key challenges women face when receiving this service in the governmental sector is the long delays in getting appoints that could extend from 10 to 22 days.
-To accelerate this process, often oncologists at governmental hospitals interfere at an individual level to get earlier appointments for their patients.
+Two MRIs serve the entire population of the West Bank, putting high pressure on this service.
+As such, one of the key challenges women face when receiving this service in the governmental sector is the long delays in (10-22 days) getting appointments.
+To accelerate this process, oncologists at governmental hospitals often interfere at an individual level to get earlier appointments for their patients.